-When presenting, it is important to get your audience to pay attention.
-Different people pay attention to different things.
+When making a presentation, it is important to get your audience to pay attention.
+This can be more difficult than it seems, as different people may have their attention traced by different things.
 This lesson will set the stage by telling you first why you should get people to pay attention at all.
 Then it will teach you about what an effective attention getter is.
 You will learn about the use of humor as an opener, and what other kinds of attention getters you might use when starting a presentation.

 How do you get people to pay attention to you when you speak?

 The success of any presentation is often determined by how well it begins.
 Getting your audience to pay attention from the very beginning can make all the difference in whether the presentation is a success or a failure.
 This lesson will teach you why your audience needs to pay attention, what an effective attention getter is, how to use humor at the start of a presentation, and specific ways to grab attention.

 Why Does Your Audience Need to Pay Attention?

 In general, there are three reasons you want to get the attention of your audience: so they learn, so the presentation is effective, and so you feel better about the presentation.
 When you give a presentation, you should really only be giving relevant, important information.
 That means you need your audience to pay attention to what you’re saying.
 They need to be able to internalize what you are trying to convey.
 Effective presentations have a clear message that the presenter wants the audience to learn.

 Effective presentations, at their core, are those presentations that convey information to their audience.
 You want your audience to pay attention, even if not everyone will learn something right away.
 Sometimes, despite your best efforts, audience members will pay attention, but not learn.
 Just because they don’t learn doesn’t mean it was an ineffective presentation.
 Getting your audience to listen and consider what you are saying is often successful enough to consider the presentation effective.